aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/video-caption-tracks/get-video-caption-tracks/_index.md

 ## **Introduction**

 The following API method allows you to get information about caption tracks of a video frame.
-You can choose whether to get caption contents, or just IDs and titles.
+You can choose whether to retrieve the caption contents or just their IDs and titles.

 ## **GetVideoCaptionTracks**